ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - async with execution contexts: `Future { 1 + 1 }`
         - `import scala.concurrent.ExecutionContext.Implicits.global`
     - an execution context is a abstraction that include a thread pool
+    - `map` and `flatMap` chain futures together in a linear sequence, each async runs when the previous one finishes
+    - `Future.sequence()` takes a `List[Future]` and produces a `Future[List]`
+        - all run in parralel, if any one of the futures fails then the output future fails
 - mutex on variables: `synchronize { 1 + 1 }`

 ### PATTERN MATCHING